(Updated version of an earlier post)

 As a Principal, I restructured a Delaware high school that had left its African-American students behind and ended my working career in Pennsylvania where, on behalf of PA’s Department of Public Instruction, I supported the development of improvement plans of schools across the commonwealth that had been identified as failing, a large proportion of which had also left their African-American students behind.
 And today, news reports and opinion pieces dealing with racism are everyday occurrences.

-Before I proceed further, you will note that the photo I have provided reveals that I am as white as white can be.
-My hair is white, my eyes are blue, my skin is pink except for when I’ve had a second glass of red wine or when I discover I have written something really stupid in my blog—then my skin flushes red; further, my ethnic background is “suburban,” and I have been known to say “holy cow” and the like on occasion.
+Before I proceed further, you will note that the photo I have provided reveals that I am as White as White can be.
+My hair is white, my eyes are blue, my skin is pink except for when I’ve had a second glass of red wine or when I discover I have written something really stupid in my blog—then my skin flushes red; further, my ethnic background is “suburban,” and I have been known to say “holy moley ” and the like on occasion.

 Imagine my surprise when, during a session of Courageous Conversations about Race, I found myself totally at a loss to answer this question:

 What does it mean to be White?